 The PF Support Team

-We have put plans in place to continue the work of the Support Team through the coming weeks.
+We have plans in place to continue the work of the Support Team through the coming weeks and months.

 - Most of the team are working from home.
 They can be contacted as usual by email.

 - The phone lines are open, but we have shortened the “office hours” to 10am-3:30pm.
 If you call outside these hours and the phone is not answered, please leave a voicemail or send an email to email@example.com and we will get back to you as soon as possible.